jelle619/cahcaw.nl/3_7_Leverage.md

 He mentioned how he just got back from vacation.
 *Kind of hilarious imagining coming back from your vacation and then having to deal with this dumpster fire* He told us how the municipality wasn't even following their own procedures correctly.
-The municipality first had to formally process our exoneration before they could tell us to go.
+The municipality first had to formally process our exoneration request before they could tell us to go.
 As he described it: "Let's say it got approved, but at the same time the treehouse is already gone.
-That wouldn't make sense, thus it is typical procedure to first formally process the exoneration before we can order a demolishment".
+That wouldn't make sense, thus it is typical procedure to first formally process the exoneration request before we can order a demolishment".

 Meaning.....
 THE DATE OF 1 NOVEMBER WAS NO MORE.